-After an academic career filled with publishing internships, Beth joined BookEnds as a literary assistant in September 2012.
-Since then she's made her way up through the ranks and was promoted to Assistant Literary Agent in 2015.
+After interning for BookEnds as an undergrad, Beth joined the company as a literary assistant in September 2012.
+Since then she's made her way up through the ranks and was promoted to Agent in April of 2017.
 She's diligently building her client list and is always excited to meet an author with an excellent story.
-She's also spent years as the company's rights coordinator and now works alongside Moe to continue selling foreign and audio rights.
+She's also works as the company's royalty manager--processing statements for all of BookEnds' clients.

 Beth's obsession with books began with a distinct fantasy/sci-fi flavor, and she's happily never kicked the addiction.
 She is primarily interested in signing clients within those genres, YA, romantic suspense, and mystery.
 She loves seeing diverse characters (sexuality, gender, race, you name it!) and strong friendships across all genres.

 Beth currently lives in New Jersey with her cat Noodle.
 Outside of reading, her personal hobbies include drawing, cooking, gaming, and spending far too much time on the Internet.

-Her authors include Cheryl Hollon, Jennie Davenport, Lynn Balabanos, Nathan Brown, Heidi Bleackley, Theo Nicole Lorenz, and Marissa Doyle.
+Her authors include Cheryl Hollon, Jennie Davenport, Lynn Balabanos, Nathan Brown, Heidi Bleackley, Theo Nicole Lorenz, Marissa Doyle, Hannah Jack, and Susan Cunningham.